dhutapratama/docs/validation.md

 <a name="validating-passwords"></a>
 ## Validating Passwords

-To ensure that passwords have an adequate level of complexity, you may use Laravel's `Password` rule object:
+To ensure that passwords have an adequate level of complexity, you may use Lets's `Password` rule object:

     use Illuminate\Support\Facades\Validator;
     use Illuminate\Validation\Rules\Password;